TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 ### Error handling in Rust

 Rust is quite opinionated about error handling.
-The Rust community has worked on developing and improving common idioms, some of which were incorporated into the standard library, thereby advancing the baseline error handling.
+The Rust community has worked on developing and improving common idioms, some of which were incorporated into the standard library, thereby improving the baseline error handling.

-There's no improvement without change, and the frequent changes have been a source of complaints.
+There's no improvement without change though, and the frequent changes have been a source of complaints.
 While backwards compatibility was never broken, people that wanted their code to be idiomatic had to update it anyway.
 Old tutorials and guides have therefore also become outdated.